 - Won grand prize in The Big Picture 2021 competition

 - Co-panelist at the Asia for Animals Virtual Conference 2021 on the topic of “Stories, storytelling and the role of animals”

 Ralph, the tester

 One piece of genius deserves recognition this year and that is Saving Ralph, a short stop-motion animation to spread awareness about animal testing in the cosmetic industry.
-If you haven’t seen it, please take a few minutes to do so now:

 Thanks goes out to the Humane Society International, film creators Spencer Susser, Wes Anderson and Tim Burton, set designer and puppet maker Andy Gent, voice actors Taika Waititi, Ricky Gervais, Zac Efron and Olivia Munn and every other caring human who worked on this project.